-No; there are facts; though they aren't mind-independent and they are always individuated and determined by linguistic expressions.
+No, there are facts; though they aren't mind-independent and they're always individuated and determined by linguistic expressions.

-We can't even say ‘by’ their linguistic expressions because this would seem to suppose that they somehow exist before their linguistic expression or their linguistic individuation and determination.
-Facts, like the numbers of the intuitionists, ‘spring into existence’ when they are linguistically expressed or individuated and determined by such linguistic expressions.
+In fact we can't even say "by their linguistic expressions" because this would seem to suppose that they somehow exist before their linguistic expression (or their linguistic individuation and determination).
+Facts, like the numbers of the intuitionists, "spring into existence" when they're linguistically expressed or individuated and determined by linguistic expressions.

 The realist could say that he must express propositions in some way.
 And the only way available to him is through sentences.
 I can still ask:

-Yes; though do these sentential expressions of propositions precisely capture or match the propositions which they are expressing?
+Yes; though do these sentential expressions of propositions precisely capture or match the propositions which they're expressing?

 If his answer is, yes, then I can again ask:

-Why isn’t it the case, at least in principle, that sentences, or all the sentences which express proposition, as it were miss something out of the proposition they (try to) express?
-However, this possible ambiguity, vagueness or imprecision of our sentential expressions isn't often acknowledged by proposition realists.
-More than that: considering the importance they give to propositions (in terms of truth, certainty and objectivity) these possibilities would be anathema to them and would defeat the object, as it were, of abstract propositions.
+Why is it the case that sentences (or all the sentences which express proposition) can (as it were) miss something out of the proposition they (try to) express?
+However, this possible ambiguity, vagueness or imprecision of our sentential expressions isn't often acknowledged by proposition-realists.
+More than that: considering the importance they give to propositions (in terms of truth, certainty and objectivity) these possibilities would be anathema to them and would defeat the object of abstract propositions.
 That object, historically, has been that propositions are the guarantors of truth, objectivity and certainty.

-At the heart of Derrida’s early philosophy of language is the thesis that there is no proposition beyond or behind the sentence – beyond language.
+At the heart of Derrida’s early philosophy of language is the thesis that there's no proposition beyond or behind the sentence – beyond language.
 Language is the beginning and the end of propositions: